plison/cyberrisk/CONTRIBUTING.md

 # CyberRisk contributing guide <!-- omit in toc -->

-The CyberRisk repository is, in generall, only intended for the CyberRisk project partners to contribute code to the project.
-However, any contributions will be considered and merged if it is usefull to the project.
+The CyberRisk repository is, in general, only intended for the CyberRisk project partners to contribute code to the project.
+However, any contributions will be considered and merged if it is useful to the project.

 ## New contributor guide